 Reflecting this lack of data, there is no current UK specific guideline on how breast cancer patients with LRR should be managed with little reliable data on the rate of LRR in the UK.
 The American National Comprehensive Cancer Network (NCCN) clinical practice guidelines in oncology[7] (BINV-19) provides recommendation as to how patients with LRR should be managed in terms of staging investigations to detect for any presence of distant metastasis, type of LRR resection surgery, management of the axilla, and types of adjuvant treatments to be offered.
-However, reflecting the relative lack of research in this area, the guideline acknowledges uncertainties in terms of optimal axillary management, the role of LRR resection in the presence of distant metastasis, and as to which staging investigation should be utilised.
+However, reflecting the relative lack of research in this area, the guideline acknowledges uncertainties in terms of optimal axillary management, the role of LRR resection should be utilised.
 Multidisciplinary approach is advocated to optimise patient outcome.
 However, further research is needed to gather data on tumour characteristics and treatment details of the initial and recurrent cancer, which will enable treatment recommendation for LRR to be tailored for each patient in order to achieve optimal outcome.